antonbabenko/pre-commit-terraform/README.md

         - --hook-config=--retry-once-with-cleanup=true     # Boolean. true or false
     ```

     If `--retry-once-with-cleanup=true`, then in each failed directory the `.terraform` directory will first be deleted before retrying once more.
-To avoid unecessary deletion of this directory, the cleanup and retry will only happen if Terraform produces any of the following error messages:
+To avoid unnecessary deletion of this directory, the cleanup and retry will only happen if Terraform produces any of the following error messages:

-    - Missing or corrupted provider plugins
+    * Missing or corrupted provider plugins
-    - Module source has changed
+    * Module source has changed
-    - Module version requirements have changed
+    * Module version requirements have changed
-    - Module not installed
+    * Module not installed

     **Warning:** When using `--retry-once-with-cleanup=true`, problematic `.terraform` directories will be deleted without prompting for consent.